 They say everything that has advantage, will definitely possess one or two disadvantages.The case of internet cannot be an exception.

-No doubt, internet has positively transformed several operations regarding information processing, storage, dissemination, retrieval and research exercise thereby developing the entire world economy.
+No doubt, the internet has positively transformed several operations regarding information processing, storage, dissemination, retrieval, and research exercise thereby developing the entire world economy.